 We believe in fair, honest, and transparent pricing, and therefore, we charge flat rates for all contract drafting.
 Our flat rates include unlimited revisions for most contracts, unless the revisions change the nature or purpose of the document.
 In the rare event that the flat rate does not cover your desired contract, we will provide you with an individual quote, up-front, and before you owe any fees to our firm.

-The costs for formation of your entity will vary based on the entity structure selected.
+The costs for drafting your contract will depend on the type of contract requested.
 You can view our pricing by visiting this page on our website, which links to the exact same forms you will use to sign up for services after becoming a Guarded Pockets™ member.